madees/DAQC2-Chataigne-Module/README.md

 #### DIN Digital inputs
 - 8 protected inputs
-- 3.3 and 5.0 logic compatible
+- 3.3 V and 5.0 V logic compatible
-- Can be polled or programmed to generate an interrupt on change
+- Can be polled, or programmed to generate an interrupt on change

 Receives "/DIN/channel state" as boolean